bakery/baker-docs/README.md

  - Fastlane for your mobile app
  - Heroku for the application server
 - Fully hackable internals with Yeoman based generators

-## When should you use Baker

-- You like typing less and getting more done
--